jlsestak/jakarta/README.md

 * Your submission shows adequate effort for a final project in a full-stack web development course.

   Checked.

-## Project Description
-This e-commerce app (Playful Pets) will help customers buy pet accessories, toys for their pets.
-You can view the project [here!](https://safal.greenriverdev.com/sdev328/jakarta/)

 ## UML Class Diagram
 ![UML Diagram](images/product/PetStoreUML.jpg)